hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/hedera-account-service-isAuthorized-design.md

 methods.
 (All existing system contract methods are either "cheap" - as in too small to charge for - or involve child transactions that themselves do incur fees.)
 We _can_ charge hard-coded fees.

-  * TBD #1: A fee schedule
-mechanism to charge fees for individual system contract methods
-  * TBD #2: How do we choose the fee for the Hedera signature verification part of `isAuthorized` and `isAuthorizedRaw`?
+* Need to have a way to get to signature verification via the `HandleContext` (instead of using platform classes directly).